 On November 23, 2021, Pepe Rivero and Ángela Cervantes will present the music of Sylvia Rexach live at Teatro Bellas Artes in Madrid.
-On November 8, they will release the single "Es tarde ya" in all digital platforms.
+The CD will be presented at the concert and will be available on all digital platforms on that date.
+Order yours now in our SHOP page.
+The single "Es tarde ya" is now available in all digital platforms.
 Check it out!
-November 23 is also the release date for the CD we have all been waiting.
-Pre-order your copy now from our SHOP page!

-On November 8, 2021, the single "Es tarde ya" from the CD Olas y Arenas by Pepe Rivero and Ángela Cervantes, will be available for downloads from all digital platforms.
+"Es tarde ya" from the CD Olas y Arenas by Pepe Rivero and Ángela Cervantes, is now available for downloads from all digital platforms.
 The full album will be available on November 23.
-Pre-oerder your copy now from our SHOP page.
+Order your copy of the CD from our SHOP page

 Pepe Rivero and his latin jazz trio with Ángela Cervantes on vocals, recording Y entonces at Camaleón Studios in Madrid, August 2, 2021.

 Pepe Rivero and his Latin jazz trio with Ángela Cervantes on vocals rehearsing Nave sin rumbo at Camaleón Studios in Madrid, August 1, 2021.

 Inspired by the musical poetry of Sylvia Rexach, the cuban pianist and composer, Pepe Rivero and the ibicenca singer Ángela Cervantes, come together in this recording project, produced by José E. Cruz, to commemorate and renew the repertoire of the Puerto Rican artist.